DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels > 210 Priority Mail Express|

 a.
 Individual requests by article number can be retrieved at www.usps.com or by calling 1-800-222-1811 and providing the article number.
 A proof of delivery letter (signature data) is provided electronically via email or signature extract file as provided in 4.1b..

-Priority Mail Express 1-Day Delivery mail must be presented by the times authorized by the postmaster.
-Priority Mail Express 1-Day Delivery items mailed after the time authorized by the postmaster are accepted for delivery on the second day after mailing, subject to 4.3.
+[1-17-16] Priority Mail Express 1-Day Delivery items must be presented no later than the local Post Office acceptance time.
+Priority Mail Express 1-Day Delivery items mailed after the local Post Office acceptance time are scheduled for delivery on the second day after mailing, subject to the standards for this service.